 We will have broad discretion over the use of our cash.
 Investors may not agree with our decisions, and our use of cash may not yield any return on your investment.
 We currently intend to use our cash to fund manufacturing activities, sales and marketing activities, including the hiring and training of additional sales and marketing personnel, and the remainder for working capital and general corporate purposes, including research and development activities.
 In addition, a portion of our cash may also be used to acquire assets or complementary businesses.
 Our failure to use our cash effectively could impair our ability to pursue our growth strategy or could require us to raise additional capital.
 In addition, pending their use, our cash may be placed in investments that do not produce income or that may lose value.
-If we do not invest or apply our c in ways that enhance stockholder value, we may fail to achieve expected financial results, which could cause our stock price to decline.
+If we do not invest or apply our cash in ways that enhance stockholder value, we may fail to achieve expected financial results, which could cause our stock price to decline.

-Future sales and issuances of our common stock in the public market could cause the market price of our common stock to decline.
+Substantial future sales of shares of our common stock could cause the market price of our common stock to decline.